raptros/tunnel_manager/README.md

 A python script to manage a reverse SSH tunnel by checking a google document.

 ## What?
 Why?
-SSH reverse tunneling creates a way to connect back to the host that initiated the connection.
-See [revtun] [] for more.
+[SSH reverse tunneling] [revtun] creates a way to connect back to the host that initiated the connection.
 This script allows a tunnel to be controlled by the contents of a google document.
 Why?
 Because I'd rather not keep an ssh tunnel to ... semi-public machines open all the time.

 ## Setup
 You'll need
-* python with the [gdata] [] module installed.
+* python with the [Google Data] [gdata] module installed.
 Preferably 2.0.17 (or higher).
 * [autossh] []; this keeps the ssh client running.
-* see [revtun] [] to make sure you know what's going on and what needs to be the case for reverse tunneling to work.
+* see [the page on reverse tunneling] [revtun] to make sure you know what's going on and what needs to be the case for reverse tunneling to work.

 Once you've got these set up, you'll need to create a setup.py.
 Here's an example: